 We will then send you a dossier packet on your selected work.
 This includes the condition report and treatment proposal, color prints of the work in its current "before" state, and relevant background information on the object.

 At some point during the treatment, we’ll invite you to the conservation lab for a meeting with the conservator and the curator.

 When the work is complete, you will be sent an invoice along with the treatment report and an offer for a photo shoot, if you'd like, with the painting when it returns to the galleries.

-- Send your payment for the treatment to Erika or Nicole and we’ll send you photographs of your cleaned, adopted painting, along with a formal acknowledgment of your tax-deductible contribution.
+- Send your payment for the treatment to Nicole and we’ll send you photographs of your cleaned, adopted painting, along with a formal acknowledgment of your tax-deductible contribution.

 That’s it!
 Pretty painless!

 If you have questions, please call the department and we’ll be happy to help.